Lady Castlereagh (1803 EIC ship): Convict transport

 In 1817 Lady Castlereagh was sold.
 Lloyd's Register for 1818 showed her with Welton, master, Robinson, owner, and trade London–New South Wales.

 Captain George Weltden sailed from England on 22 December 1817.
 Lady Castlereagh arrived at Port Jackson on 26 April 1818 and landed 39 convicts.
 She sailed on 4 May to Hobart where she arrived on 11 June.
 She had embarked 300 male convicts and landed the remaining 261 at Hobart.

+Fate

-FateLady Castlereagh left Hobart on 26 May and returned to Port Jackson.
+Lady Castlereagh left Hobart on 26 May and returned to Port Jackson.
 There she embarked 150 men from the 46th Regiment of Foot for Madras.
 She arrived at Madras on 12 September.
 A gale on 24 October caused her to slip her cable and put out to sea.
 She was seen the next morning to have lost her foremast.
 A gale on 25 October dismasted her and she was so damaged that she was condemned.
 She was surveyed at Madras, condemned, and sold for breaking up.